Dulles, Virginia: Geography

 Dulles covers roughly the southwestern third of Sterling (another unincorporated community).
 The usage of Dulles as a community name began in the mid-1980s when Loudoun County economic development officer Pam Treadwell successfully lobbied the United States Postal Service to allow Sterling businesses and residents to use Dulles as an alternative address.
 The USPS defines Dulles as an "acceptable" city name for the 20166 ZIP code, whose "recommended" city name is Sterling.
 Dulles is also the city name for ZIP code 20189.

 The addresses for shipping parcels to United States embassies and consulates, as well as their employees worldwide, are located in Dulles.

 Transport

 Dulles International Airport is located partially in Dulles (although its postal address uses the Sterling name instead) and partially in Fairfax County.
 The community derives its name from the airport; the airport in turn takes its name from former U.S. Secretary of State John Foster Dulles (1888–1959).

+The Loudon Gateway metro station is in Dulles, in addition to the Dulles International Airport station.